opendatainitiative/opendatainitiative.github.io/participation.md

 ## Company membership:
 ### Requirements:
 * Send people to the ODI Summits
-* Annually, attend at least one webinar
+* Annually, attend at least one event
-* Actively participate in open data discussions over the mailing list(s) and working groups
+* Actively participate in discussions over the ODI mailing list(s) and working groups
 * Member is expected to provide sympathetic contributions like ODI administration, co-sponsored events, free subscription licenses, blog posts, articles, and/or hackathons

 ### Benefits: